 Break Closing: The University does not provide temporary housing during breaks.
-With the exception of South Donahue, Boyd, and Sasnett, all residence halls close during Thanksgiving, Winter, and Spring Break.
+With the exception of South Donahue and Boyd Halls, all residence halls close during Thanksgiving, winter, and spring Breaks.
 Residents may not stay in the other halls during breaks and not allowed to enter the halls until the halls officially re-open.
 Be aware that there may be interruption in utility services (i.e., heat, air conditioning, electricity, water) due to maintenance that can only be accomplished during breaks.
 Be sure to unplug all electronics before leaving for break.
 During breaks, Auburn’s Property Management personnel may move furniture or other items in order to service heating/air conditioning units in the Hill and Quad.

 Cancellation during the Semester: Students who move out during the semester must submit the Cancellation Request Form and properly check out with a staff member.
 Students who are not released from their lease will be billed for the remainder of the Fall and/or Spring semesters.

-Cancellation for Spring Semester: To cancel the Housing Agreement (subject to its Terms, which may include continued rent payment) students must submit the Cancellation Request Form to the Housing Office.
+Cancellation for Spring Semester: To cancel the Lease Agreement (subject to its Terms, which may include continued rent payment) students must submit the Cancellation Request Form to the Housing Office.

 Check In: All residents, new or returning, are required to check in with a hall staff member.
 This process includes receiving appropriate keys, reviewing and signing the Room Condition Form, and receiving other information from the University Housing.
 Residents who fail to complete this process are billed an Improper Check-In fee of $100.

 Check Out: When vacating an assigned room, residents must follow these check-out procedures: